Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** LangChain Agents
 **💬 Quote of the Day:** "If we have a positive mental attitude, then even when surrounded by hostility, we shall not lack inner peace." — Dalai Lama

+## 📅 2025-06-25
+**🧠 Learning Topic:** Serverless with AWS Lambda
+**💬 Quote of the Day:** "In the business world, the rearview mirror is always clearer than the windshield." — Warren Buffett